Are Alkaline Water's Benefits Legit?

-But are there any perks to drinking it?
-Since science says the alkaline diet overall is pretty bogus, we were skeptical.
-But there are actually a few benefits.
-According to a study in the Annals of Otology, Rhinology & Laryngology, alkaline water with a pH of 8.8 can help sooth acid reflux because the higher pH level kills pepsin, an enzyme involved in breaking down food proteins and a main cause of acid reflux.
+But are there any alkaline water benefits for your health?
+A 2012 study published in the journal Annals of Otology, Rhinology & Laryngology found that alkaline water with a pH of 8.8 can help soothe acid reflux.
+The reason: The higher pH level kills pepsin, an enzyme involved in breaking down food proteins and a primary cause of acid reflux.
 More recent research suggests alkaline water may have an effect on longevity: A three-year study on mice found that the rodents given alkaline water had a longer lifespan than those given tap water.

-On top of soothing acid reflux, other claimed benefits of alkaline water, according to Levine, are that it helps neutralize acid in the bloodstream, which leads to increased oxygen levels and improved energy and metabolism; it contains antioxidant properties (anti-aging and anti-disease); cleanses the colon; rejuvenates the skin; and lubricates muscles and joints.
-Evamor, a popular brand of alkaline bottled water, states that "increased dietary alkalinity reduces body fat and fatigue, protects bones, supports the immune system, and achieves better overall health."
+On top of soothing acid reflux, other claimed alkaline water benefits, according to Levine, are that it helps neutralize acid in the bloodstream, which can lead to increased oxygen levels and improved energy and metabolism; it contains antioxidant properties (anti-aging and anti-disease); cleanses the colon; rejuvenates the skin; and lubricates muscles and joints.
+Some studies also suggest that alkaline water might help slow bone loss, according to the Mayo Clinic.
+(Related: Is Seltzer Bad for Your Bones?)

 Sounds great, right?
-Before you decide to run out and stock up on alkaline bottled water and filters, note that the emphasis should be on the word "claimed" when discussing benefits.
+Before you decide to run out and stock up on 24-packs of these H2O bottles, note that the emphasis should be on the word "claimed" when discussing alkaline water benefits.
 "There are no substantiated health claims out there," says Levine.
 "Clinical studies have not yet been able to confidently support these claims, as study results are lacking and overall inconclusive."
 In fact, the U.S. Food and Drug Administration — which regulates the bottled versions of the water — has denied the use of claiming alkaline water benefits relating to bone health due to insufficient evidence.
 It's also important to remember that the longevity research conducted on rodents doesn't mean alkaline water will have the same effects on humans.
-(One form of water that is proven to have a laundry list of benefits?
-Hot Lemon Water.
-Here's 4 Reasons to Drink It Every Morning.)
+(One form of H2O that is proven to have a laundry list of benefits?
+Hot lemon water.)